Post Hole Concrete Calculator — ft, bags, cost

 FAQ

 How deep should a post hole be?
-General rule: 1/3 of total post length underground, minimum 24" for fence posts, 42" below frost line for structural posts per IRC R403.1.
+General rule: 1/3 of total post length underground, minimum 24" for fence posts, footings below the frost line for structural posts per IRC R403.1.

 How wide should the hole be?
 IRC recommends 3× the post width.
 For a 4×4 post (3.5" actual), use a 10–12" diameter hole.